- Employees want more fulfillment from work focused on lifelong learning versus just being seen for the position they are in at the moment.

 - HR offices have to embrace holistic portfolio tools to realize the full arc and life cycle of employees.

 A great human resources department is of utmost value to any company.
-These are the individuals responsible for fielding job applicants, bringing in the most qualified ones and retaining talent once they're hired.
+These are the individuals responsible for fielding job applicants, bringing in the most qualified ones and retaining talented employees once they're hired.

-The tactics HR departments use to recruit and retain employees is always changing, and there seem to be new trends every year.
-By measuring and managing the employee experience, organizations can track the effectiveness of their HR initiatives, helping them understand if the resources and energy to follow these trends are well spent, said Rachel Barker, employee experience manager at Qualtrics.
+The tactics that HR departments use to recruit and retain employees are always changing.
+By measuring and managing the employee experience, organizations can track the effectiveness of their HR initiatives, helping them understand if the resources and energy to follow new trends are well spent, said Rachel Barker, employee experience manager at Qualtrics.

-Barker and Elaine Varelas, managing partner at Keystone Partners, shared four big HR trends for the coming year, and what changes companies can make to keep up.
+Check out these five big HR trends for 2020 and what changes companies can make to keep up.

-For years, the HR world has heard about the need for more frequent feedback, said Barker.
-While that approach is necessary, it's not sufficient by itself.
-The real key to driving great employee experience is collecting and delivering the right feedback at the right time.
-If organizations can build ongoing programs to collect and distribute feedback at critical touchpoints of the employee journey, business leaders will have the data they need to impact real change, Barker said.
+Although HR professionals have already been responding to employees' requests for more frequent feedback, they now know that increasing the frequency is not enough.
+The real key to driving a great employee experience is collecting and delivering the right feedback at the right time.
+If organizations can build ongoing programs to collect and distribute feedback at critical times in an employee's journey, business leaders will have the data they need to make a real change, Barker said.

-Candidates have access to more data than ever with platforms like Glassdoor, LinkedIn and Monster, said Barker.
-This not only means that candidates are really the ones "interviewing" the organizations, but that organizations have to up their game when it comes to talent acquisition.
+A few years ago, some HR teams were concerned that candidates had access to more data than ever thanks to platforms like Glassdoor, LinkedIn and Monster.
+This meant not only that candidates were the ones "interviewing" the organizations but that organizations had to up their talent-acquisition game.